What is a UGC Creator & Why would I want to be one? One Word "Money"!

 Time-block.
 With parenting, you might carve out “shoot hour” when kids are occupied.
 Make it predictable.

 Invest gradually.
 Start light (phone, natural light).
 As you grow you might invest in a ring light, better mic, simple editing tools—but you can absolutely begin without high cost.
-Style Duplicated

 Common Pitfalls & What to Know Before You Jump In